Bubl1c/smileys-proxy-servlet/README.md

 # smileys-proxy-servlet
 Simple implementation of java http proxy servlet using Smiley's library (https://github.com/mitre/HTTP-Proxy-Servlet)

-Use spring MVC framework to build the project
+Use idea maven framework support to build the project